gusl/CalibrationCurves/README.md

 - (B) Empirical quantiles of bootstrapped fits at each X level.
   - which may or may not be smoothed, e.g. one can smoothe using 4 pseudo-observations that serve as a kind of Beta(1,1) prior.
-This is better, but note that it still does not guarantee monotonicity, since the endpoints tend to have smaller sample sizes due to `predict`'s refusal to extrapolate beyond the observed data.
+This is better, but note that it still does not guarantee isotonicity, since the endpoints tend to have smaller sample sizes due to `predict`'s refusal to extrapolate beyond the observed data.